AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 2. Sensory Profile

-Dextro-limonene is renowned for its fresh, sweet citrus aroma, reminiscent of oranges and lemons.
-It is a high-impact odorant with a strong diffusion and moderate intensity.
-The compound is often used as a top note in fragrance compositions due to its volatility and bright, uplifting scent.
-The odor threshold is relatively low, making it effective even at minimal concentrations.
+Dextro-limonene is renowned for its fresh, citrusy aroma reminiscent of oranges and lemons.
+It is characterized by a bright, zesty top note with moderate intensity and excellent diffusion.
+The compound is often used as an impact note in citrus-flavored products.
+Odor thresholds are typically low, allowing it to impart a noticeable scent even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature